-Oxygenated Volatile Organic Compounds (OVOCs), such as methanol, acetone, and acetaldehyde, exist ubiquitously in the troposphere and are important for atmospheric chemistry and climate.
+Oxygenated volatile organic compounds (OVOCs), such as methanol, acetone, and acetaldehyde, exist ubiquitously in the troposphere.
 Methanol is the most abundant oxygenated organic gas in the atmosphere and a source of carbon monoxide (Duncan et al., 2007) and formaldehyde (Millet et al., 2006).
-Plant growth is a large source of methanol (Guenther et al., 2000), accounting for 30 ~ 80 % of total emissions to the atmosphere in global models (Singh et al., 2000; Heikes et al., 2002; Jacob et al., 2005; Millet et al., 2008).
-Other sources include plant decay (Warneke et al., 1999), industrial emissions (as solvents, fuel additive, antifreeze, etc, Langford et al., 2009), and atmospheric reactions.
-The predominant sink for methanol in the atmosphere is the reaction with the hydroxyl radical (OH), with a lifetime of ~ 10 days (Atkinson, 2000).
-Methanol is also removed from the planetary boundary layer (PBL) via deposition to land (Karl et al., 2004) and to the ocean surface (Heikes et al., 2002; Williams et al., 2004; Carpenter et al., 2004).
+Plant growth is a large source of methanol (Guenther et al., 2000; Galbally and Kirstine, 2002), accounting for 30-80% of total emissions to the atmosphere in global models (Singh et al., 2000; Heikes et al., 2002; Jacob et al., 2005; Millet et al., 2008).
+Other sources include plant decay (Warneke et al., 1999), industrial emissions (such as solvents, fuel additive, antifreeze, etc.; Langford et al., 2009), and atmospheric reactions such as the oxidation of methane.
+In addition to consumption by the hydroxyl radical (OH), methanol is removed from the planetary boundary layer (PBL) via deposition to land (Karl et al., 2004) and to the ocean surface (Heikes et al., 2002; Williams et al., 2004; Carpenter et al., 2004), resulting in an overall atmospheric lifetime of about 4.7 days globally (Millet et al., 2008).

-Acetaldehyde is important for the formation of ozone (O_3) , HO_x radical (Singh et al., 1995), and peroxyacetyl nitrate (Roberts, 1990), the latter a stable reservoir of nitrogen oxides.
-While terrestrial plants are well known to emit acetaldehyde (Hurst et al., 1994; Guenther et al., 2000; Jardine et al., 2008), a recent mesocosm measurement in a Norwegian fjord suggests that the ocean could be a source as well (Sinha et al.,

-- In a Norwegian fjord suggests that the ocean could be a source as well (Sinha et al., 2007).
-In the updated global budget by Millet et al. (2010), hydrocarbon oxidation in the atmosphere represents the predominant source of acetaldehyde (60%), more than three times higher than a previous estimate (Singh et al., 2004); other sources include emissions from the ocean (27%) and terrestrial biosphere (11%), as well as minor an thropogenic contributions.
-Acetaldehyde is quickly removed from air via reactions with OH, the nitrate radical, and direct photolysis, with respective lifetimes of ~9h, 6 and - 17 days (Atkinson, 2000).
+Acetaldehyde is important for the formation of tropospheric ozone (O_3), HO_x radicals (Singh et al., 1995), and peroxyacetyl nitrate (Roberts, 1990), the latter a stable reservoir of nitrogen oxides.
+While terrestrial plants are well known to emit acetaldehyde (Guenther et al., 2000; Jardine et al., 2008), a recent mesocosm measurement in a Norwegian fjord suggests that the ocean could be a source as well (Sinha et al., 2007).
+In the updated global budget by Millet et al. (2010), hydrocarbon oxidation in the atmosphere represents the predominant source of acetaldehyde (60 %), more than 3 times higher than a previous estimate (Singh et al., 2004); other sources include emissions from the ocean (27%) and terrestrial biosphere (11%), as well as minor anthropogenic contributions.
+Acetaldehyde is quickly removed from air via reactions with OH, the nitrate radical, and direct photolysis (Atkinson, 2000), with an overall lifetime of ~ 0.8 days globally (Millet et al., 2010).

-A significant source of OH radical in the dry, upper troposphere, acetone is also a precursor to peroxyacetyl nitrate (Singh et al., 1995).
-Terrestrial emissions from plants (Warneke et al., 1999; Guenther et al., 2000) and atmospheric oxidations provide similar contributions to the global acetone budget (Fischer et al., 2012), while anthropogenic emission appears to be a minor source (Langford et al., 2009).
+A significant source of OH radical in the dry upper troposphere, acetone is also a precursor to peroxyacetyl nitrate (Singh et al., 1995).
+Direct emissions from plants (Warneke et al., 1999; Guenther et al., 2000) and indirect photochemical oxidations provide similar contributions to the global acetone budget (Fischer et al., 2012), while anthropogenic emission appears to be a minor source (Langford et al., 2009).
+Reaction with OH, photolysis, and deposition to land are the main sinks of atmospheric acetone, resulting in an overall lifetime of 14 days globally (Fischer et al., 2012).
 Global budgets of acetone disagree on the role of the ocean.
-Jacob et al. (2002) suggested the ocean to be a net source of acetone, whereas Singh et al. (2004) modeled a net loss of acetone to the surface ocean, consistent with direct flux measurements from Marandino et al. (2005) over the North Pacific.
-Other observations over the ocean (Taddei et al., 2009) and in the mesocosm (Sinha et al., 2007) indicated the air-sea flux of acetone to be small and variable in sign.
-Reaction with OH and photolysis remove acetone from the atmosphere at similar rates, resulting in a photochemical lifetime of 39 days (Fischer et al., 2012).
+Jacob et al. (2002) suggested the ocean to be a net source, whereas Singh et al. (2004) modeled a net loss of acetone to the sea surface.
+With eddy covariance, Marandino et al. (2005) measured an oceanic uptake of acetone over the North Pacific; though for the tropical Pacific, measured and predicted acetone fluxes opposed in sign.
+Other observations over the ocean (Taddei et al., 2009) and in the mesocosm (Sinha et al., 2007) indicated the air-sea flux of acetone to be small and variable in direction.